-The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with the Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$5.1 million, \$12.7 million, and \$16.8 million at December 31, 2021, 2020, and 2019, respectively.
-The decrease in 2021 and 2020 is primarily due to paydowns on loans subject to Farmer Mac credit enhancements.
+The Association has obtained credit enhancements by entering into Standby Commitment to Purchase Agreements (Agreements) with the Federal Agricultural Mortgage Corporation (Farmer Mac), covering loans with principal balance outstanding of \$4.5 million, \$5.1 million, and \$12.7 million at December 31, 2022, 2021, and 2020, respectively.
+The decrease in 2022 is primarily due to paydowns on loans subject to Farmer Mac credit enhancements.
 Under the Agreements, Farmer Mac agrees to purchase loans from the Association in the event of default (typically four months past due), subject to certain conditions, thereby mitigating the risk of loss from covered loans.
 In return, the Association pays Farmer Mac commitment fees based on the outstanding balance of loans covered by the Agreements.
-Such fees, totaling \$43 for 2021, \$52 in 2020 and \$97 in 2019 are reflected in noninterest expense.
+Such fees, totaling \$12 for 2022, \$43 in 2021 and \$52 in 2020 are reflected in noninterest expense.

 In addition, the Association obtains Federal Guarantees through the Farm Service Agency and U.S. Small Business Administration (SBA) and State of California Guarantees through Valley Small Business Development Corporation.
 In the event of default, Federal Guarantees cover a specific percent of principal and interest due on the loan while State guarantees cover a specific percent of principal and the same percentage of post-default interest (up to ninety days from the default date).
-The Association had guaranteed volume with government agencies outstanding of \$12.4 million, \$26.1 million, and \$5.0 million at December 31, 2021, 2020, and 2019, respectively.
-Guaranteed volume decreased in 2021 due to the conclusion of the CARES Act - SBA Paycheck Protection Program (PPP), which officially ended on May 31, 2021, along with the repayment and/or forgiveness of PPP loans during the year.
+The Association had guaranteed volume with government agencies outstanding of \$8.6 million, \$12.4 million, and \$26.1 million at December 31, 2022, 2021, and 2020, respectively.
+Guaranteed volume decreased in 2022 due to the conclusion of the CARES Act - SBA Paycheck Protection Program (PPP), which officially ended on May 31, 2021.